General Technology - Gunsmithing (A.A.S.)

 - Prospective students should apply to the college as early as possible.
 Gunsmithing is a currently a very popular program, and students may have to wait for an opportunity to start gunsmithing classes.
 Once a student applies, he or she will receive a letter containing information about how to get on the waitlist.
 While waiting, students may choose to take general education and secondary specialty classes toward a general technology degree in Gunsmithing.

 - A clear SLED background check is required before taking the first GSM prefix course, GSM 101.
-Pending criminal charges or conviction may make the applicant ineligible for enrollment or participation in the gunsmithing program.
+Pending criminal charges or convictions may make the applicant ineligible for enrollment or participation in the gunsmithing program.
 This check must be done within two (2) months of a student’s start date.
 Admissions will coordinate this check with incoming students.
-A current concealed weapon permit (CWP) from the state of South Carolina can be used in lieu of the background check.
+A current concealed weapon permit (CWP) from any state can be used in lieu of the background check.
 (Please contact Program Director Jerry Capone if you have a CWP from another state.)

 - Students are required to take the placement test to enter this program unless they hold a college degree.
 All students must have a high school diploma or GED.